noreno/resampling/README.md

 They are implemented in standard, matrix, and vectorized form.

-The file also provides an example of how resampling works.
+It also provides an example of how resampling works.
 1. A grid is created.
 2. Each grid point is evaluated assuming standad normal distribution.
 3. Particles are resampled using the pdf as weights.